jasongalvin/fancyapp2/README.md

 docker-compose build

+update config/database.yml, making sure it matches file in this repo (because it got overwritten when we did "rails new ...")

+docker-compose up -d

 docker-compose exec web rails db:create db:migrate

-docker-compose up

 The app should be running at:  http://localhost:3000